 Ryan is working toward a DPhil in the Human Evolutionary Genetics research group.
 His project will examine the admixture dynamics which resulted in the 'coloured' populations of Southern Africa as well as the Neolithic and recent movement of Bantu-speakers within Africa.
 Through this, he hopes to uncover some of the early history of African populations and map the genetic variation across populations.

-Busisiwe decided to study Gender and Law upon realising that there was a lack of scholarship on the intersections between the law, gender identity, race and access to justice.
-Busisiwe believes that South African law is still rooted in cisgendered and heternormative ideological foundations which reproduce inequalities of access to socio-economic opportunities for genderqueer and genderfluid communities.
+Busi decided to study Gender and Law upon realising that there was a lack of scholarship on the intersections between the law, gender identity, race and access to justice.
+Busi believes that South African law is still rooted in cisgendered and heternormative ideological foundations which reproduce inequalities of access to socio-economic opportunities for genderqueer and genderfluid communities.
 They hope to begin reimagining a substansive equality inclusive of gender variant persons.

 Asiphe is studying law because she wants to promote social justice and accountability in Africa and to eradicate violence against women and children.
 In the future she sees herself working for a public benefit legal aid centre dedicated to protecting human rights.
 Asiphe is chairperson of the Student for Law and Social Justice Organisation, a South African students’ organisation dedicated to the protection of human rights.
-She has been selected to take part in the prestigious South African Washington International Programme in 2016.
+She was selected to take part in the prestigious South African Washington International Programme in 2016.

 With a background in Biochemistry, Caron decided to extend her research to a PhD, focusing on HIV research.
 Using cutting-edge technologies such as live-cell imaging, Caron will be investigating how the virus enters cells, something that to this day remains unclear.
 Caron has previously held posts at the Council for Scientific and Industrial Research and Avimune Veterinary Consultants in South Africa.